nompute/nompute.github.io/_posts/2013-05-03-slate_tiling_window_manager.md

 still not ideal, however, because windows need to be manually positioned, and the presets are quite limited.

-I should note that [xnomad](http://github.com/fjolnir/xnomad) was a notable development, because it did succeed in replicating much of the behavior of Linux tiling window managers.
+[Xnomad](http://github.com/fjolnir/xnomad) was a notable development, because it did succeed in replicating much of the behavior of Linux tiling window managers.
 However, it relied on a homegrown bastard child of Objective-C and Ruby, and you need to have that installed before the application works.
 I've a strong aversion to one-man language interfaces and additional dependencies, so this was a no-go for me.

 Around this time a coworker introduced me to [Slate](http://github.com/jigish/slate).
 I was originally turned off by the